lacojim/FreeFactoryQT/README.md

 ![image](https://github.com/user-attachments/assets/089fe6e0-7d18-4ae1-a1d6-f01d6d52dd00)

+FreeFactory is extremely useful for both casual users and professional broadcasters alike needing to convert media files.
+As a former Broadcast Engineer with 40 years of experience, I originally created this for inhouse use at the television station I worked for.
+It was written at first as a collection of BASH scripts, then converted to a TCL/TK app soon after by good friend Karl and I where it remained for many years....

+Taking advantage of the extremely powerful ffmpeg program, our aim is to make it user friendly.
+While ffmpeg is most likely the most flexible and powerful media conversion program in history, it is very difficult to use for most users.
+This program attempts to make it easy enough for the average user and powerful enough for professionals.

 FreeFactory is a long time project that went many years without any updates.
 While it originally supported both ffmpeg and ffmbc it is time to retire ffmbc support as that project has not been updated in many years, just as this one had not, until now.
 FFmpeg also supports most everything (if not all) that FFmbc once did.